luau-project/LuaInstaller/README.md

 2. If everything was configured correctly, you should see each dropdown with at least one choice available:

 ![running](https://github.com/user-attachments/assets/47d03000-3036-403e-8fcc-3f9922ebba86)

+> [!NOTE]
+>
+> Only native builds of Lua are possible (no cross-compilation).
+This means that you are required to be running a 64-bit Windows on ARM to build Lua targeting the ARM64 architecture.

 3. Make your choices and hit ```Install```;
 4. Verify that you can find ```lua.exe``` at ```FOLDER > bin```, where FOLDER means the destination directory for Lua installation.